kormax/apple-enhanced-contactless-polling/README.md

 ## Service mode

-Service mode, also internally called "Plastic card mode" is a feature that is available on some contactless passes.
+Service mode, also called "Plastic card mode" is a feature that is available on some contactless passes.
 It is intended to be used when you need to give a device to someone to conduct service/help operations with the card.

 After some experimentation, the following changes to the behavior have been noticed when this mode is activated:
 - Device increases the grace period before it ends the NFC authorization;